ZippyCatto/CattoBot/README.md

-  5. Put your token on line 60 replacing (process.env.TOKEN) if you're going to host it on your computer, leave it like that if you're using repl
+  5. Put your token on line 60 replacing (process.env.TOKEN) if you're going to host it on your computer, leave it like that.
+If you're using repl create a secret variable in repl called TOKEN.
-5.5. (if you're hosting using repl)
-     Create a secret variable in repl
-     called TOKEN.
   6. Type "npm start"
   7. You're all set up!